jgalvalisi/AWS/data_viz/readme.md

 - Create a S3 bucket where you will include the data files

-- Upload the both the csv file and also the manifest.json into the bucket (don't forget to edit the manifest.json file with the name of your bucket)
+- Upload both the CSV file and the manifest.json into the bucket (don't forget to edit the manifest.json file with the name of your bucket)

 - Carry out a brief SQL data check query with the S3 SELECT function